Brand and Campaign VisID

 Paze

-Introducing online checkout from banks and credit unions.
+Online checkout offered by banks and credit unions

 In collaboration with Lippincott and Linotype a custom typeface was created featuring a unique lowercase “z”.
 Letterforms and their terminals were designed with a 45-degree angle, mirroring the “z” within the Paze logo.